Ross W. Stahl during an oral history recording session at

 00:34:20

 Ross Stahl: Yeah...I agree...they could have...in the old days those...uh...not only on the rivers...were sawmills, but there were portable mills.
-They went right into the lots with them in the winter...they always had to have a brook there for water...because there were a lot of portable mills operated in those days you know. they could take 'em in...work all winter in the woods and take them out when the lot was done.
+They went right into the lots with them in the winter...they always had to have a brook there for water...because there were a lot of portable mills operated in those days you know. they could take 'em in...work all winter in the woods and then take them out when the lot was done.
 And, they're very, uh, successful with that type of mill.
 Because I've been to them in the woods and seen the operations, and so forth, like that.
 I never worked in one.

 00:34:55